 Director of a company is a person delegated by the shareholders to manage the activities of the company.
 Legally, it’s advisable to make any change in the Board of Directors (B0D) of a company as per the provisions given in the Companies Act of 2013.
 The need for change in the director of a company must be duly justified and approved by all the shareholders/existing directors of the company.
 Change in director means either removing a director from the Board of Director list or appointing a new director to the Board of Directors list.

-Managing Director: MD is a Director, who by virtue of AoA of a company or a written agreement with the company or a resolution passed in company annual general meeting or by its Board of Directors, is delegated with significant powers of managing the businesses activities of the company
+Managing Director: MD is a Director, who by virtue of AOA of a company or a written agreement with the company or a resolution passed in company annual general meeting or by its Board of Directors, is delegated with significant powers of managing the businesses activities of the company

-Alternate Director: Alternate Director can be appointed by the Board of Directors in a general meeting to act for a Director called the original director during his/her absence for a period of not less than 3 months
+Alternate Director: Alternate Director can be appointed by the Board of Directors in a general meeting to act for a Director called the original director during his/her absence for a period of not less than 3 months or more from India.

 It is completely internal policy of a company to add or remove a Director.
 There might be many reasons to add or remove, like a Director is resigning from the company, going for a leave or medical conditions, termination / removal of a director etc.

 Noteworthy here are the facts that as per the new Indian Companies Act of 2013, a private limited company must have at least two directors always.
 On the other hand, a public limited company must have a minimum of three directors at all times.
 Again, a foreign national can also become a director in any of these types of companies in India, provided he/she meets the requirements prescribed for becoming a company director.
 For making the appointment of first director Section 152 of the Indian Companies Act of 2013 deals, while the Section 168 is relevant for getting resignation/removal of a director from the BOD of a company.